 Another example is the use of the color blue.
 In Western Culture, a blue sky can bring great joy, but blue can also be associated with sadness or melancholy, i.e. having “the blues.”
 In Eastern cultures, blue often holds significant religious value.

-In Judaism, blue is the shade for holiness and divinity, and in Hinduism it’s the color of Krishna—the most highly worshipped Hindu god.
+However, in Judaism, blue is the shade for holiness and divinity.
+In Hinduism, it’s the color of Krishna—the most highly worshipped Hindu god.
 With these nuances in mind, it’s important to think of color theory as a road-map, or a loose guide that should be used with respect for context and audience.

 Gender can have an effect on color preference, but so can marketing